Highlands Council FAQs

 If I sign up for Highlands Fiber Network (HFN) services, am I automatically a stakeholder in Highlands Council?

-No. To become a Highlands Council stakeholder, you must sign up on a separate document.
+No. To become a Highlands Council stakeholder, you must sign a separate document.
 As established by the Covenant for Community, Highlands Council stakeholders are required to take a minimum level of HFN service.
 Homeowners must be Highlands Council stakeholders to be eligible for an upgrade to gigabit internet service provided by HFN.

 Why should I pay to participate in community events when I already pay homeowners dues and assessments?

-Homeowners dues and assessments cover the cost of management of the concerns and issues of individual homeowners and neighborhood associations as well as the enforcement of the IHCA CC&Rs on maintenance, repair and replacement of private roads and alleys, insurance, management, accounting, utilities, and landscaping/irrigation of residential common areas.
+Homeowners dues and assessments cover the cost of management of the concerns and issues of individual homeowners and neighborhood associations as well as the enforcement of the IHCA CC&Rs on maintenance, repair, and replacement of private roads and alleys, insurance, management, accounting, utilities, and landscaping/irrigation of residential common areas.
 These assessments are established annually by the IHCA Finance Committee (resident volunteers) on behalf of the IHCA.

 Issaquah Highlands residents, retail, and apartment communities need to budget and fund this vital part of the community vision to continue to develop a vibrant and caring community by promoting greater community involvement, life enrichment, and sustainability of the entire community.
 This is made possible through enhancement fees, transfer fees, sponsorships, grants, in-kind donations, participation fees, and Blakely Hall rental fees paid to Highlands Council.
 Highlands Council operates from a separate budget.